 - Tuition remission for GRAs at K-State is paid in lieu of salaries and wages.
 Amounts paid for tuition are reported to Human Capital Services and adjustments will be made to student paychecks to reflect related withholding amounts.

 - If the project PI chooses to later add a GRA to an awarded project, the PI is responsible for rebudgeting appropriate funds from other direct cost categories to cover both the GRA salary, fringe benefits and tuition costs in accordance with sponsor guidelines and this policy.

-The current tuition rates for 2017-2018 are presented below.
+The current tuition rates for 2019-2020 are detailed below.
 Tuition information is updated annually each summer when approved rates are received from the Kansas Board of Regents and posted to the Tuition and Fees Schedules page of the Division of Financial Services.

 - Standard matching requirements for GRA tuition is expected to be funded equally between the college, the department, and the PI.